1. Meet the Norwegian people

 The Svalbard Global Seed Vault

 Is Svalbard worth visiting?
 In a word, yes!
 Svalbard has fascinated travelers for a long time.
-The Norwegian archipelago lies just below the North Pole and is one of the world’s northernmost inhabited areas with almost 3,000 human residents.
+The Norwegian archipelago lies just below the North Pole and is one of the world’s northernmost inhabited areas with almost 3,000 residents.
 In Svalbard you will also find a fascinating building; The Svalbard Global Seed Vault.

 Known for its rugged and remote terrain of glaciers and frozen tundra sheltering polar bears, Svalbard reindeer, Arctic foxes, and other arctic animals, Svalbard is a must-see.
-The Northern Lights are visible during winter, and summer brings the "midnight sun"—sunlight 24 hours a day.
+The Northern Lights are visible during winter, and summer brings the Midnight Sun —sunlight 24 hours a day.

 Historically, both whaling and trapping have been major activities in the archipelago, but now sustainability is the guiding principle in every way: Nearly two-thirds of the surface of Svalbard is protected and consists of several nature reserves, national parks, bird sanctuaries, and even a geotopical protected area.